st3v3nmw/obsidian-spaced-repetition/README.md

 #### Reviewing

 Open the file & review it.
-Once done, choose either the `Review: Easy` or the `Review: Hard` option on the file menu (the three dots).
-The `Easy` or `Hard` depend on how well you comprehend the material being reviewed.
+Once done, choose either the `Review: Easy`, `Review: Good`, or the `Review: Hard` option on the file menu (the three dots).
+The `Easy`, `Good`, or `Hard` depend on how well you comprehend the material being reviewed.

 <img src="https://raw.githubusercontent.com/st3v3nmw/obsidian-spaced-repetition/master/assets/more_options.png" />